Shattered Vows: Getting Beyond Betrayal

 Q: Because?

-I was in graduate school when I heard that a man I knew, married for over 40 years, had recently died and his wife was so bereaved because they’d had the most wonderful marriage.
-He had been her lover, her friend, her support system.
-She missed him immensely.
-I thought that was a beautiful story.
 When I told my husband about it, he got a funny look that made me ask, “What do you know?”
-He proceeded to tell me that one night when he took the kids out for dinner to an out of the way restaurant, owned by one of his clients—that very man walked in with a young, blonde woman.
-When he saw my husband, his face got red, & he walked out.
+He proceeded to tell me that one night when he took the kids out for dinner to an out of the way restaurant, owned by one of his clients —that very man walked in with a young, blonde woman.
+When he saw my husband, his face got red, and he walked out.

 Q: How did that influence you?

-Dr. G: I wondered what that meant.
+Dr. Glass: I wondered what that meant.
 Did he fool his wife all those years and really not love her?
 How is it possible to be married for over 40 years and think you have a good marriage?
 It occurred to me that an affair could mean something different than I believe.
 Another belief that you only have so much energy for something.
 By this belief, if your partner is getting sex outside, you’d know it, because your partner wouldn’t be wanting sex at home.

 However, some people are even more passionate at home when they are having extramarital sex.
 I was stunned to hear a man tell me that when he left his affair partner and came home he found himself desiring his wife more than he had in a long time, because he was so sexually aroused by his affair.